Establish a data-driven culture with Azure Synapse Analytics and Power BI

 Earlier, we talked about the continuum of analytics regarding technical capabilities.
 However, we can also think about analytics in a spectrum of time.
 Are you answering the questions about what happened and why did it happen?
 Can you predict what will happen and what actions you will take to prevent it?

 Think about where your organization is on this curve.
 As you incorporate more data faster and bring BI analytics closer, you create insights that allow you to anticipate and react to events.
-Azure Synapse automatically takes you to the next natural step in your analytics journey by natively integrating azure machine learning and Power BI.
+Azure Synapse automatically takes you to the next natural step in your analytics journey by natively integrating azure machine learning and Power BI service.

 You can use Power BI directly through Synapse Studio.
 The new Power BI performance accelerator for Synapse automatically automates the creation and optimization of materialized views resulting in lightning-fast query performance.
 In addition, it simplifies and strengthens the collaboration between your data analyst and data administrator as they can see how to use the same analytics service for querying the data and building reports and dashboards.